mtlynch/mtlynch.io/content/notes/zig-unit-test-c-project/index.md

 ## Creating a Zig wrapper for the native C implementation

-At this point, I can successfully call the C `us_base64_encode` function from Zig, but it would be cleaner if I abstracted away the C parts with a Zig wrapper function.
+At this point, I can successfully call the C `us_base64_encode` function from Zig, but the code is a bit messy.
+Most of my `main()` function is dealing with translating values to and from C code.

+One way to improve the code is to add a Zig wrapper function for `us_base64_encode`.
 That way, I could encapsulate all the Zig to C interop logic to that function, and callers of my wrapper wouldn't have to even know or care that I'm calling C.

 What should my wrapper function look like?